 In this CoinPayments review, I want to tell you all about the CoinPayments wallet and its features.
 What is more, I’ll introduce you to the company behind the wallet, its history and goals.
 After that, we’ll move on to the actual wallet review - pros and cons, available features and so on.

 Even though CoinPayments is well-known for being a company that specializes in crypto payments and transactions, in this CoinPayments review we’ll focus mostly on the wallet.
+If you're looking for a reliable exchange platform, you should take a look at popular options such as Binance, Kraken, and KuCoin.

 - Has vaults that provide additional security